BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ### Try-Catch Blocks

 Try-catch blocks are segments of code used to check for errors that occur and handle them appropriately based on the type of error.

+Try-catch blocks are made by using the keyword `try` followed by a c

+To throw an object (typically an error.
+This is analogous to `raise` in Python), use the keyword `throw` followed by the object to be thrown.

 ## Reference Types